 Communicating with clients

 As we've already discussed in this section, existing clients are much more likely to give you more work and indeed recommend you to colleagues and even friends.
-You're a known quantity to that client, you understand their business to a certain level, have delivered well in the past so the 80/20 rule fits nicely here, whereby 80 percent of your sales come from just 20 percent of your customer base.
+You're a known quantity to that client, therefore, you understand their business to a certain level.
+Also, you have delivered well in the past so the 80/20 rule fits nicely here, whereby 80 percent of your sales come from just 20 percent of your customer base.

 How do you develop client relationships to the point where you're the first person that springs to mind when they've got a new project coming up?